DeepC004/DeepC004/README.md

 ## 👨‍💻 About me

--   👨‍🎓 I'm a Computer Science sophomore at BITS Pilani
+-   👨‍🎓 I'm a Computer Science junior at BITS Pilani
 -   🌱 Currently learning React and Flask
--   📧 Contact me at deepchordia10@gmail.com
+-   📧 Contact me at deepkodes@gmail.com

 ## 🚀 Tech Stack